aaviator42/StorX-API/README.md

 `/readKey`'s output additionally contains these:
  * `keyValue`: `serialize($keyValue)` if `KEY_OUTPUT_SERIALIZATION` is set to `PHP`, otherwise just `$keyValue`.
  * `keyName`: the `keyName` passed in input
  * `keyOutputSerialization`: the serialization method configured by the user.
+Defaults to `PHP` if the API is being accessed by [StorX-Remote](https://github.com/aaviator42/StorX-Remote).

+`/readAllKeys`'s output additionally contains these:
+ * `keyArray`: an associative array containing all keys from the DB file.
+If `KEY_OUTPUT_SERIALIZATION` is set to `PHP`, then it is `serialize()`-ed.
-Defaults to `PHP` is the API is being accessed by [StorX-Remote](https://github.com/aaviator42/StorX-Remote).
+ * `keyOutputSerialization`: the serialization method configured by the user.
+Defaults to `PHP` if the API is being accessed by [StorX-Remote](https://github.com/aaviator42/StorX-Remote).